The equifibered approach to $\infty$-properads: Infinity -Properads as L -Segal spaces

 whose essential image consists of those $P_\bullet \to \xN_\bullet\Csp$ which are equifibered.
-These are automatically pre-properads and since $\xN_\bullet\Csp$ is the terminal pre-properad by \cref{thm:Csp-is-final} the essential image is equivalent to $\pPrpd$ via the functor that forgets the map to $\xN_\bullet\Csp$.
+These are automatically pre-properads because they are equifibered over a pre-properad and since $\xN_\bullet\Csp$ is the terminal pre-properad by \cref{thm:Csp-is-final} the essential image is equivalent to $\pPrpd$ via the functor that forgets the map to $\xN_\bullet\Csp$.
 This proves the first part of the theorem.

-For the second part, we need to show that a $\bfL^\op$-Segal space $X\colon \bfL^\op \to \calS$ is complete if and only if the pre-properad $\Env_{/\Csp}(X) \in \Seg_\Dop(\CMon)$ is complete.
+For the second part, we need to show that a $\L$-Segal space $X\colon \L \to \calS$ is complete if and only if the pre-properad $\Env_\L(X) \in \Seg_\Dop(\CMon)$ is complete.
 The underlying Segal space $U_\bullet(X)$ of $X$ can be written as the composite

 where the first functor sends $[n]$ to $([n], \{1\}_+\colon \Tw[n]^\rhd \to \Fin_*)$.
-Under the left Kan extension along $q\colon \bmC \to \Dop \times \Fin$ the space $U_n(X)$ corresponds to the fiber of $(q_!\varphi^*X)([n],\{1\}_+) \to \xN_n\Csp$ over the connected component of the terminal functor $\left\{\left(\ast \colon \Tw[n] \to \Fin \right)\right\} \subset \xN_n\Csp$.
+Under the left Kan extension along $q\colon \bmC \to \Dop \times \Fin_*$ the space $U_n(X)$ corresponds to the fiber of $(q_!\varphi^*X)([n],1_+) \to \xN_n\Csp$ over the connected component of the terminal functor $\left\{\left(\ast \colon \Tw[n] \to \Fin \right)\right\} \subset \xN_n\Csp$.
 We thus have an equivalence

-The right side is $\Env(X)^{(1,1)}$, so the claim follows from \cref{lem:completeness-of-pprd-on-11ary} where we showed that a pre-properad is complete if and only if its $(1,1)$-ary operations are complete. \end{proof}
+The right side is the simplicial space $\Env_\L(X)^{(1,1)}$ from \cref{lem:completeness-of-pprd-on-11ary}, so the claim follows from \cref{lem:completeness-of-pprd-on-11ary} where we showed that a pre-properad is complete if and only if its $(1,1)$-ary operations are complete. \end{proof}